Guichaguri/post-feed-reader/README.md

 It's meant for NodeJS, but as it is built on Isomorphic Javascript, it can work on browsers if the website allows cross-origin requests.

-Originally built for apps that need to list the posts with their own UI, but don't actually manage the blog and need automatic fallbacks when the blog does change.
+Originally built for apps that need to list the posts with their own UI, but don't actually manage the blog and need automatic fallbacks when the blog technology does change.

 # Features
 - **Simple**: Two-liner usage.
 Just discovers and fetches the posts.